Mariohungry6009/debup/README.md

 ---
 debup (`dbp`) — The Missing Bridge Between GitHub & APT

+Missing the AUR convenience on Debian/Ubuntu? debup turns GitHub Releases into your personal rolling third-party repository.
 **Discover, inspect, install, and update Debian packages directly from GitHub Releases with the simplicity of `apt`.**

 ✨ Core Features